erantapaa/hackage-docs-report/README.md

 1. The command `redo target` does the following:

-- If `target` exists and nothing is known about its dependencies, `redo` assumes that the file is up to date and nothing is done.
+    - If `target` exists and nothing is known about its dependencies, `redo` assumes that the file is up-to-date and nothing is done.

-- If the dependencies of `target` are known (because `redo` has been called on ot previously) or if `target` does not exist, the build script for `target` is executed.
+    - If the dependencies of `target` are known (because `redo` has been called on it previously) or if `target` does not exist, the build script for `target` is executed.
 This is usually `target.do` but see the `redo` man page for the complete details.

 2. As the build script for `target` is executed, calls to `redo` or `redo-ifchange` will set the dependencies for `target` in addition to rebuilding `target`.
 Usually the dependencies for a build target are static, but this process allows the dependencies to change over time.
+Thus the dependencies for a target are re-determined every time the target is rebuilt.

 3. The equivalent to `make target` is `redo-ifchange target`.
-Running `redo target` will always execute the build script for `target`.
+Running `redo target` will always execute the build script for `target` (modulo what was stated above in #1.)

 The archetypal example is a build script for a .o file from a .c file: